 - Applications for Chinese, Japanese, Korean and Hindi/Urdu, or other less commonly taught languages not supported by other UNC Area Study Centers

 - We assign lowest priority to the selection of fellows who already possess language fluency equivalent to educated native speakers

 1. APPLICATION FORM (available in early Dev)

-You will submit the following on the online form:
+You will be required to submit the following materials: